luxixn/gitlearn/readme.txt

-Git is a version control system.
+git is a distributed version control system. git is a free software distributed under the gpl git has a mutable index called stagd
-Git is free software.
-i am learning git .ok.